 Stephen F. "Steve" Cooper

 Stephen F. "Steve" Cooper is owner and principal of Emerald Ag Investments and former president and owner of La Tierra de Esmeralda/Emerald Sod Farms, which he oversaw for 28 years.
 He also is vice chairman of the El Campo Memorial Hospital Board of Directors and serves as an adviser to the El Campo Youth Memorial Park for Little League.
 He formerly served as chairman of the Leadership Advisory Board of Wharton County AgriLife for 10 years.
 Cooper earned a bachelor's degree in agricultural economics from Texas A&M University.
 He is an Eppright Distinguished Donor and a member of the Association of Former Students Endowed Century Club, the Champions Council and Athletic Ambassadors of the 12th Man Foundation, the Chancellor's Century Council, the A&M Department of Agricultural Economics' Tyrus R. Timm Honor Registry, the College of Agriculture Development Council and the Texas A&M Foundation Legacy Society.
 He is recipient of the 2015 Distinguished Alumnus Award, the highest honor bestowed upon a former student of Texas A&M University, awarded since 1962 to only 249 of Texas A&M's more than 436,000 former students.
-Gov. Greg Abbott appointed him to the LCRA Board in December 2015 for a term that expired Feb.
-1, 2017.
-Cooper continues to serve until the governor either appoints his successor or reappoints Cooper for a new six-year term.
+Gov. Greg Abbott appointed him to the LCRA Board in December 2015 and reappointed him in 2018 for a term that expires Feb.
+1, 2023.

 Joseph M. "Joe" Crane